j-d-b/tas-server/README.md

 ### Core
 * Assess the need/config for CORS
 * Re-assess which appt fields can be updated after booking
+* Add concept of actions (change linkedAppt concept to one appt with multiple actions)

 ### Cleanup
 * Write tests